‘King Arthur: Legend Of The Sword’ After-Credits Scene: Is There A Spoiler Hidden At The Very End?

 It appears not.
 Early reviews made no mention of any scene at the end, and the website AfterCredits.com, which tracks which movies have the final scene, noted that there is nothing either at the very end or during the credits themselves.

 But that doesn’t mean that the King Arthur saga will necessarily end when the credits stop rolling.
-There is already early talk of a potential sequel, though first the movie will have to outperform predictions that it could be the first flop of the summer movie season, which started in earnest the previous week with the release of Guardians of the Galaxy Vol. 2.
+There is already early talk of a potential sequel, although first the movie will have to outperform predictions that it could be the first flop of the summer movie season, which started in earnest the previous week with the release of Guardians of the Galaxy Vol. 2.

 Despite some predictions of a slow opening weekend, King Arthur: Legend of the Sword could still have a good-sized audience looking to see if there’s an after-credits scene.
 Movie industry experts believe the $175 million action-adventure movie will only reach about $25 million or so in its opening weekend, but those totals could rise on the strength of some surprisingly good reviews.